In this tutorial, you will find solutions for the following issues:

 - Disable IPv6 on your router

-Some routers (not all) have an option to choose between IPv4 and IPv6 protocols.
+Some routers (not all) have the option to choose between IPv4 and IPv6 protocols.

 To find out if your router has this option, you should log in to your router and search through Internet, Network, or WLAN settings.
 You may find an option to turn off the IPv6 there.